tummfm/chemtrain/docs/algorithms/force_matching.md

 ## Analytical Solution

-As our model relies only on the magnitude of the displacement between $C_1$ and $C_2$, we this distance and plot it.
+As our model relies only on the magnitude of the displacement between $C_1$ and $C_2$, we compute this distance and plot it.

 ```{code-cell}
 disp = jax.vmap(displacement_fn)(position_dataset[:, 0, :], position_dataset[:, 1, :])